 Waikato Primary Birthing Facilities

 Waikato DHB has a vibrant primary birthing sector with the highest number of births in a primary birthing facilities and largest choice of facilities in New Zealand.
 Primary birthing facilities are midwifery led and provide birth and postnatal care closer to home in a comfortable setting suitable for women who have a low risk, complication free pregnancy.
-Waikato DHB has 4 rural primary birthing units located in rural hospitals and contracts with 5 primary birthing facilities located across the Waikato area.
+Waikato DHB has four primary birthing units (located at Thames and in its three rural hospitals), plus contracts with 6 primary birthing facilities located across the Waikato area.

 Waikato Pregnancy and Parenting Education